-The Italian band Kanseil just published their début album Doin Earde (meaning ‘your land’ in Cimbrian dialect) a few days ago through Nemeton Records.
-Arguably their tune is still in need of some more polish and improvement, but frankly the way innovation, energy, drive and delivery goes, their tune is not bad at all and very credible.
+The Italian band Kanseil just published their debut album Doin Earde (meaning ‘your land’ in Cimbrian dialect) a few days ago.
+Arguably their tune is still in need of some more polish and improvement.
+But frankly, the way innovation, energy, drive, and delivery goes, their tune is not bad at all.

-Big names like Eluveitie also come to mind when listening to them, albeit that Kanseil (usually) display a more melodious and different style and do not just rip their songs apart with their growls that is pretty much the trademark of the former.
-Skyforger – the Vikings from the North – also appears on this radar of mine in a sense, of course being kind of a different genre.
+Big names like Eluveitie also come to mind when delving into their tune.
+Albeit that Kanseil display a more melodious and different style and do not just rip their songs apart with their growls that is pretty much the trademark of the former.
+Skyforger – the Vikings from the North – also appears on this radar of mine in a sense, of course, being kind of a different genre.

 So, what is their style?
 I have seen it described as Folk Metal.
-But they have many medieval elements included into their tune that you usually find in the traditional Medieval and Pagan Folk scene.
-So I will call their style Medieval Folk Metal.
-Albeit some Black Metal elements find themselves in the tune too.
-Complete with sturdy Black Metal rasps and tremolo picking, those nicely increase aggressiveness without descending in cross-burning debauchery.
+But they have many medieval elements included in their tune that you usually find in the traditional Medieval and Pagan Folk scene.
+Albeit some Death Metal elements find themselves on Doin Earde, too.
+And did I just detect some Black Metal rasps and tremolo picking?
+Those nicely increase aggression, without descending into cross-burning debauchery.

-I specifically like it that their songs come in native language or ancient dialect and speak about (or are inspired by) their history laden home area.
+I specifically like it that their songs come in their native language or ancient dialect and speak about (or are inspired by) their history-laden home area.
 Ais un Snea is one of these tracks presented in dialect, very interesting.

-Kanseil hail from Fregona in the Veneto in Italy, which is embedded in a very nice landscape with a rich history.
+Kanseil hail from Fregona in the Italian Veneto, embedded in a very nice landscape with a rich history.
 The area is not very far from Venice, by the way.
-You can imagine the material and inspiration they are able to find for their songs – lores, sagas, myths galore.
+You can imagine the material and inspiration they are able to find for their songs.
+Lore, sagas, and myths galore.

-The other refreshing aspect of this album?
-It maintains speed and energy as the songs progress, all sails set, topgallants abroad.
-Very unlike productions from other gigs that often lose their juice completely about half way down their sorry corridor of tracks.
+The record also maintains speed and energy as the songs progress, all sails set, topgallants abroad.
+Very unlike productions from other gigs that often lose their juice completely about halfway down their sorry corridor of tracks.

 Doin Earde starts – well – with an intro and I usually don’t like intros.
-But this one is actually pretty well done; in a sense monologue and all.
-But THEN all misgivings out the door: With the second track Ciada Delàmis (a legend about Cansiglio) this starts gathering some serious speed – smile on my face.
+But this one is actually pretty well done.
+But then, all misgivings go out the door.
+With the second track Ciada Delàmis (a legend about Cansiglio) this piece starts gathering some serious speed.
 Full, scratchy metal going down with a monologue in the middle, no less.
 One of my favorites.

-And just listen to Panevìn, first no idea where this was heading, then it turns Heavy Metal on ye (I just wanted to jump out of my chair and start rocking around).
-Then again switches to a weird mix of Death Metal and Medieval Folk Metal on you – very well done.
-Surprising as hell, I like it.
+And just listen to Panevìn.
+At first, I had no idea where this was heading.
+Then it turns Heavy Metal on ye.
+Then again their tune switches to a weird mix of Death Metal and Medieval Folk Metal on you.
+Very well done, and surprising as hell.
+I like it.

 Bus de la Lùm (hole of the lights) features an amazing friggin’ solo towards the end.
-You need some patience to get over the dire beginnings, but then it takes off – very varied that one too.
-The song speaks about a local landmark with a kind of sad history.
-A recent history I might want to add.
-Tzimbar Bint (Cimbrian wind) has been around for a while, but is always a pleasure to listen to.
+You need some patience to get over the dire beginnings, but then it takes off.
+The song speaks about a local landmark with a kind of sad recent history.
+Tzimbar Bint (Cimbrian wind) has been around for a while but is always a pleasure to listen to.

-I enjoyed La Sera – a simple, soft ballad about night’s peace and things that may come afterwards, kind of unplugged and in clear voice.
+I enjoyed La Sera – a simple, soft ballad about night’s peace and things that may come afterward.
+Kind of unplugged and in clear voice.
 The last track highlights the Vajont disaster.
-A landslide hitting a nearby reservoir in 1963 causing thousands of casualties.
-You can find the story on-line.
+A landslide hitting a nearby reservoir in 1963 that caused thousands of casualties.
+You can find the story online.
 Again, a complex production with many elements that will require some patience from you to enjoy.

 As usual, there are also negatives.
 For starters, Doin Earde sounds awfully compressed and part of that might stem from the fact that I am listening to an MP3 version, but this is striking.
 The tracks are not as crisp as you would usually like them.
 I am missing the spice in the tune somewhat and the precision of delivery will need (a lot of) emphasis.